-Responsible businessWe are committed to building an ethical business culture, ensuring we conduct our business with honesty and integrity, driving positive change in our supply chain and within our industry.
+Responsible businessWe are committed to building an ethical business culture, ensuring we conduct our business with honesty and integrity, driving positive change in our supply chain.

 “Compliance with laws, industry codes of conduct and our own strong values and guiding principles form the basis of how we do business and are the foundation upon which we engage with society, clients, partners and suppliers.”

 “As a signatory of the United Nations Global Compact, mci group does not tolerate bribery or corruption.
 We are committed to acting ethically in all aspects of our business, maintaining and improving the highest standards of honesty and integrity.
 It is part of our core values, and we firmly support international and local efforts to eliminate corruption and financial crime.”